There are distinct differences between how a small business should approach B2B marketing versus B2C marketing.

 Developing a content plan for the B2C audience should be much more focused on personal benefits, ideally backed up by influencer marketing.
 Consumers are looking for deals, and they gravitate towards entertaining content.
 Thus, a good channel to start with is social media platforms.

 Marketing and sales roles are evolving, and there has never been a better time to use new channels to support your sales efforts.
-If you are looking to improve your marketing strategy and are interested in how digital tactics can support your efforts, contact Creative Website Marketing today.
+If you are looking to improve your marketing strategy and are interested in how digital tactics can support your efforts, request a proposal today.